MogwaiMomo/capstone/README.md

 2. DONE - What are the frequencies of 2-grams and 3-grams in the dataset?

-3. How many unique words do you need in a frequency sorted dictionary to cover 50% of all word instances in the language?
+3. How many unique words do you need in a frequency sorted dictionary to cover 50% of all word instances in the source?
 90%?

 Possible answer:
 https://www.analyticsvidhya.com/blog/2014/09/creating-dictionary-text-mining/